davidde/notes/git.md

 List existing tags when no tag name is specified, or create a tag otherwise.
 Note that there are 2 types of tags in git, which are created differently:
   * **Lightweight tags**:
     A lightweight tag is very much like a branch that doesn’t change; it's just a commit with a tag name.
-    (It’s generally recommended to create annotated tags for the added information.)
+    This is the type of tag that GitHub creates by default, when a Release is authored from the UI
+    (although it will allow selecting an already existing annotated tag).

-    Create a lightweight tag with:
+    **=> Create a lightweight tag with:**
     ```
     $ git tag v1.0.0
     $ git show v1.0.0